Az-har/school_companion-1/README.md

 - Designers willing to make logo and beautiful frontend design

-We encourage developers to propose changes to the structure of the project like any framework to add or remove or change for better management. or any code structure to maintain the project any help is appreciated.
+We encourage developers to propose changes to the structure of the project like any framework to add or remove or change for better management.or any code structure to maintain the project any help is appreciated.

 We are using the following framework :